ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-1-2.md

-Chapter 1: Introduction: Overview of How Productive Investing Can Lead to Increased Returns
+Overview of How Productive Investing Can Lead to Increased Returns
 ===========================================================================================

 Investing is a powerful tool for building long-term wealth, but it can also be challenging and complex.
 The key to successful investing is developing a productive mindset and smart strategies that maximize returns and minimize risks.